shajal-kumer/react-meetup-clone/README.md

 # Meetup.com clone by using react and chakra-ui

 This repo is the part of my frot-end development journey.
-In this project i tried to figure out how to use chakra-ui.
+In this project, I have tried to figure out how to use chakra-UI.

 ## Demo